-HR Planning is important.
-Even in the smallest businesses, understanding HR needs and planning to meet those needs are keys to profitability and business growth:
+HR planning is important.
+Even in the smallest businesses, understanding human resource needs and planning to meet those needs are keys to profitability and business growth.
+Here are five steps to help you establish or examine your HR policies and practices.

 Step 1.
-What are your business goals and needs, and what are the implications for HR?
+What are your business goals and needs, and what are the HR implications?

 Step 2.
 What are the drivers and inhibitors?